John and Elvis Are Dead

-The song was also released on Michael's greatest hits album Twenty Five.

 Music video

 Directed by Anthea Benton, the music video did not receive heavy airplay, although it remains popular among Michael's fans.
 It features, among many famous faces both alive and dead at the time of the release of the song, footage of those named in the title: John Lennon and Elvis Presley.
 In addition to John and Elvis, Marvin Gaye is also mentioned in the chorus of the song.
-Footage of Freddie Mercury used from Queen's music video "Bohemian Rhapsody" although he is not mentioned.
+Footage of Freddie Mercury from Queen's music video "Bohemian Rhapsody" is also used, although he is not mentioned.
 Die Welt noted the religious tones of the song and video.

 People shown in the video in order of appearance are: